Alex Verdugo Player Props: Red Sox vs. Mets

-The Boston Red Sox, including Alex Verdugo (.267 on-base percentage in past 10 games, 85 points below season-long percentage), take on starting pitcher Kodai Senga and the New York Mets at Fenway Park, Friday at 7:10 PM ET.
+On Saturday, Alex Verdugo (.267 on-base percentage in past 10 games, 85 points below season-long percentage) and the Boston Red Sox play the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Athletics.
+In his previous game he had a hitless showing (0-for-3) against the Athletics.

 Alex Verdugo Game Info & Props vs. the Mets